acasperw/st-albans--home-assistant--bin-collections/README.md

 # st-albans-recycling-refuse-collections
-Simple Angular + Node (Express) app for a Raspberry Pi kiosk display showing bin collection info.
+Simple Angular + Node (Express) app for a Raspberry Pi kiosk display showing bin collection info – now also shows the next train from St Albans Abbey (SAA) to How Wood (HWW).

 ## Quick Start (Simplest Path – Build Directly on Pi)
 On the Raspberry Pi (first time).
 These steps install a current Node (NodeSource) *or* you can use `nvm` (see below).
 Using a system-wide Node simplifies the systemd service.